 - If you want to use your CPF monies for home repayments, you must be prudent enough to place adequate investments and other sources of income and savings.
 Learn more about CPFIS or CPF investment scheme.

 Having a reliable and trusted loan comparison partner like Instant Loan can help you find the best loan providers in Singapore.
-They can connect you with reliable moneylenders to suit your needs if you’re considering a personal loan soon.
+They can connect you with top financial institutions to suit your needs if you’re considering a personal loan soon.
 Fill up a quick form and get up to three free loan quotes within minutes – no commitment!